 b) Tax reliefs: Tax reliefs to business and individuals now cost over £155 billion per year, more than all spending on health, transport, justice, home and foreign offices – reliefs that are under-scrutinised, under-policed and badly targeted.
 Some reliefs are necessary, but too many reliefs are opaque and their benefit questionable.
 Some have become so ‘established’ that their original purpose or benefit has become lost in the mists of time.
 Others, like pension contribution tax relief, are taxes that give an advantage to some and not to others.
 These anomalies must be ended.

 c) Unearned income taxed at the same rate as earned income.
 Capital gains to be taxed at 40%.
+It's been estimated that an extra £16bn a year could be raised if the low tax rates on profits from shares and property were increased and brought back into line with taxes on salaries.

 e) The cap on employees' national insurance contributions would be abolished.